Heritage railway stations · North East England

 History

 Early Western theories of justice were developed in part by Ancient Greek philosophers such as Plato in his work The Republic, and Aristotle, in his Nicomachean Ethics and Politics.
-Modern-day Western notions of justice also have their roots in Christian theology, which largely follows the divine command theory, according to which God dictates morality and determines whether or not an action is seen as morally "good".
+Saint Augustine (354-430) emphasized the importance of justice, expressing the opinion that, without justice, "kingdoms are nothing but gangs of criminals on a large scale".
+Modern-day Western notions of justice have roots in Christian theology, which largely follows the divine command theory, according to which God dictates morality and determines whether or not an action is seen as morally "good".
 This, in turn, determines justice.
-Western thinkers later advanced different theories about where the foundations of justice lie.
-In the 17th century, philosophers such as John Locke said justice derives from natural law.
-Jean-Jacques Rousseau was a prominent advocate of…
+Western thinkers later advanced different theories about where the foundations…

 Description